wilfredinni/python-cheatsheet/blog/python-easy-args-kwargs.md

 ## Conclusion

-`*args` and `**kwargs` may seem scary, but the truth is that they are not that difficult to grasp and have the power to grant your functions with flexibility and readability.
+`*args` and `**kwargs` may seem scary, but the truth is that they are not that difficult to grasp and have the power to grant your functions with lots of flexibility.
 If you know about [tuples](https://www.pythoncheatsheet.org/#Tuple-Data-Type) and [dictionaries](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data), you are ready to go.

 Want to play with args and kwargs?
 [This](https://mybinder.org/v2/gh/wilfredinni/python-cheatsheet/master?filepath=jupyter_notebooks) is an online Jupyter Notebook for you to try.